TeslaFreak/escape-overseer/README.md

 ##### Escape room timer and control software.
 Customizable timer screen can be put on TV/monitor in room and controlled remotely by employees.

 ## DEPRECATED
-#### Escape Overseer has in the process of being rewritten in NextJS, this is the old version.
 #### UPDATE: This project is no longer being supported as of Feb.
 2021
+#### Escape Overseer is in the process of being rewritten in NextJS, this is the old version.

 ## Features
 ### Customizable In-Room Timer Screen: